By Egypt specialist Steve

 Luxor Temple is right in the heart of the town, its ancient columns contrasting with modern roads and buildings.
 The temple was dedicated to the god Amun, his wife Mut and their son Khons, the moon god.

-When you arrive, you’re greeted by two great seated statues of Rameses II, and throughout the complex you can admire intricately detailed hieroglyphics painted on the walls and columns.
+When you arrive, you’re greeted by two great seated statues of Ramesses II, and throughout the complex you can admire intricately detailed hieroglyphics painted on the walls and columns.
 Your guide will help to decipher them and explain their significance.

 I returned to Luxor Temple in the evening.
 At this time it’s lit up against the night sky and you can stroll around its courtyards when they’re at their most atmospheric.